HCL-TECH-SOFTWARE/digital-experience/docs/whatsnew/cf20/newcf230.md

     You can now apply multiple stylesheet components to a presentation template for more advanced control and structured styling, giving you the freedom to define styles beyond the limitations of the Default and Override stylesheets in Presentation Designer.
 For more information, refer to [Handle multiple stylesheets in Presentation Designer](../../manage_content/wcm_authoring/presentation_designer/usage/handle_multiple_stylesheets.md).

 === "On-Premises"
     You can now apply multiple stylesheet components to a presentation template for more advanced control and structured styling, giving you the freedom to define styles beyond the limitations of the Default and Override stylesheets in Presentation Designer.
-For more information, refer to [Handle multiple stylesheets in Presentation Designer](../../manage_content/wcm_authoring/presentation_designer/usage/handle_multiple_stylesheets.md).
+For more information, refer to [Handle multiple stylesheets in Presentation Designer](../../manage_content/wcm_authoring/presentation_designer/usage/handle_multiple_stylesheets.md ).

+### Toolbar and Practitioner Studio UI Updates

+=== "Containers"
+    The Toolbar and Practitioner Studio in HCL DX have been updated with a new side navigation UI and improved navigation structure for enhanced usability and design.
+For more information, refer to [Practitioner Studio](../../build_sites/practitioner_studio/index.md#enhanced-practitioner-studio-and-toolbar).

+=== "On-Premises"
+    The Toolbar and Practitioner Studio in HCL DX have been updated with a new side navigation UI and improved navigation structure for enhanced usability and design.
+For more information, refer to [Practitioner Studio](../../build_sites/practitioner_studio/index.md#enhanced-practitioner-studio-and-toolbar).

 ## Digital Experience 8.5 and 9.0 Versions